giavinh79/GymTrack/README.md

 - Add 404 error page not found for invalid routes
 - Replace majority of `navigate` with accessible links
-- Husky and some CI related stuff
+- Husky and some CI related stuff (husky prettify commits, on CI add ts linting)
 - Add all text to translation files